The Cassowary Is the World's Most Dangerous Bird

 Cassowary Adult with Cassowary Chick

-The most impressive, according to Schwartz?
-"A deep, low-frequency booming sound," he says.
-"It's the lowest known call of any bird, and it's so low that it borders on being inaudible to the human ear.
+"It's the lowest known call of any bird," Schwartz says of the deep, low-frequency booming sound.
+"And it's so low that it borders on being inaudible to the human ear.
 If you are nearby when it does this call, you can feel the vibrations in your chest."

-There are less than 1,000 cassowaries left in the wild, according to Rainforest Rescue.
-With the Northern cassowary, also known as the dwarf cassowary or Bennett's cassowary, in New Guinea being the most threatened.
-Toward that end, the Australian-based group works to protect and restore the cassowary's habitat, as well as to create safe passage for these and other rainforest creatures via strategic buy-back of rainforest properties and regenerating damaged rainforest.
+The dwarf cassowary, also known as Bennett's cassowary, in New Guinea is the most threatened.
+An Australia-based organization, Rainforest Rescue is working to protect and restore the bird's natural habitat, as well as to create safe passage for these and other creatures via the strategic buy-back of rainforest properties and regeneration of damaged rainforest.

 Advertisement